Ilham Tohti: Awards and recognition

 In September 2016 he was nominated for the Sakharov Prize for Freedom of Thought, and the following month he was declared as the winner of the Martin Ennals Award for Human Rights Defenders.
 The Martin Ennals foundation cited Ilham for spending two decades trying "to foster dialogue and understanding" between the Han Chinese majority and members of Xinjiang's largely Muslim Uyghurs.
 “He has rejected separatism and violence, and sought reconciliation based on a respect for Uighur culture, which has been subject to religious, cultural and political repression,” they added.

+In 2017, Tohti was awarded the Weimar Human Rights Prize in recognition of his commitment to the rights of Uyghurs in the Xinjiang Uyghur Autonomous Region.
+Also, was awarded Liberal International's Prize for Freedom in his absence.
+It was accepted on the behalf of the human rights group advocating for his release.

 In September 2019 the Council of Europe jointly awarded the 2019 Václav Havel Human Rights Prize to Ilham Tohti and the Youth Initiative for Human Rights.
 Enver Can of the Ilham Tohti Initiative received the prize on his behalf.

 In October 2019 Ilham Tohti was awarded the 2019 Sakharov Prize for Freedom of Thought by the European Parliament.

 In December 2019 Tohti's daughter, Jewher Ilham, accepted the Sakharov Prize and €50,000 on his behalf.